 This is a large-scale, open-ended digital humanities project.
 Its first iteration (REJ 1.0, 2013-2016) was created on a WordPress platform using highly customized versions of the Toolbox Wordpress theme and Nextgen Gallery from Photocrati Media (both open source) to display individual images.
 For a shortcut to the original WordPress site, use the pink button "Old REJ Website" in the upper left hand corner on the main menu header bar.
 We began designing this enhanced second iteration of Re-Envisioning Japan (REJ 2.0) in September 2015, and it was launched in January 2017.
 As of April 2017, a limited number of objects in the Re-Envisioning Japan collection can be accessed here, representing the broad range of formats that comprise the collection.
 Migration of digital assets from REJ 1.0 is ongoing, as is the addition of newly acquired and newly digitized objects.
 The Re-Envisioning Japan collection is a living collection: digitization, identification, contextualization, and the creation of metadata continues apace.
 If you come across something that you would like more information about please contact me directly.

-I recently donated this teaching and research collection to the University of Rochester River Campus Libraries Department of Rare Books, Special Collections, and Preservation, where it will be rehoused and catalogued at the Re-Envisioning Japan Research Collection, facilitating broader access and ensuring its ongoing conservation.
+I have deeded this teaching and research collection to the University of Rochester River Campus Libraries Department of Rare Books, Special Collections, and Preservation, where it will be rehoused and cataloged as the Re-Envisioning Japan Research Collection, facilitating broader access and ensuring its ongoing conservation.

 I never intended to become a collector.
 In 2000 I began occasionally searching for specific objects that I could use in the Japanese and film studies classroom.
 Perhaps it was a function of the new millennium, but I was increasingly drawn to other things from Japan’s twentieth-century past that provided an opportunity to understand that past from a fresh perspective.
 I had just finished a book on silent cinema, a subject defined by loss especially in the case of Japan.
 Lacking the familiarity and sense of immediacy provided by a cinematic image of early twentieth-century Japan, I was drawn to the life and landscape of that time and place through other material means.
 I also wanted a more immediate sense of Japan's profile as a contender in the increasingly complex and diverse media and communication channels characteristic of the twentieth century.
 From the start I was less interested in “superlative collecting” than in exploring a sampling of the variety of objects that I encountered.
 As motifs emerged I devised working categories in an attempt to construct a meaningful framework for these objects.
 The predominance of objects generated by travel- and education-related activities, and the natural kinship between these two activities emerged as the connective tissue for my online archive.
 Educational items tend to be of American or British origin.
 Tourism ephemera generally originate in Japan.
 These two over-arching categories complement each other in useful ways.